Physics Mourns the Loss of Beloved Professor

 Bruno Zumino, a professor emeritus of physics at the University of California, Berkeley, who was best known for developing supersymmetry, a theory now considered as a leading candidate for explaining the fundamental forces of nature, died late Saturday, June 21*, at his home in Berkeley, Calif.
 He was 91.

-Bruno Zumino, one of the originators of the theory of supersymmetry to describe the particles and forces in nature.
+Bruno Zumino is one of the originators of the theory of supersymmetry, used to describe the particles and forces in nature.

 Supersymmetry or SUSY, developed in the early 1970s at the European Center for Nuclear Research (CERN) in Geneva, Switzerland, by Zumino and Julius Wess, was conceived to explain particle interactions involving three of the four main forces in nature – the strong, electromagnetic and weak forces.
 One consequence of the theory is that every particle we see today has a supersymmetric partner – the quark has an associated squark, for example, while the electron has a selectron.